Anti Money Laundering Policy

 Copyright© 2024 SWORD CAPITAL | All Rights Reserved

-Sword Capital Trademark is reserved worldwide and is only used by Sword Capital companies, which are accredited by Sword Investment Capital Ltd and any illegal use is held accountable in any country in the world.
+Sword Capital Financial Brokerage Trademark is reserved worldwide, which is accredited by Sword Capital Financial Brokerage and any illegal use is held accountable in any country in the world.

-Sword Capital does not offer its services to residents of certain jurisdictions such as USA, Cuba, Sudan, North Korea or any country restricted by FATF
+Sword Capital Financial Brokerage does not offer its services to residents of certain jurisdictions such as USA, Cuba, Sudan, North Korea.

-Risk Warning: Global Securities Trading involves significant risk to your invested capital.
+Risk Warning: Global Forex Trading involves significant risks to your invested capital.
 Please read and ensure you fully understand our Risk Disclosure.

 Feedback